Advance your career with the MPA at EMU

 This professional degree prepares students for leadership roles in public service.
 Our graduates work in all sectors, including local government, nonprofit organizations, healthcare organizations, public safety, higher education, state government, federal government and private sector.
 Learn more about how the MPA has impacted our alumni.

 Courses for the MPA are classroom based, although some instructors opt to conduct some components of classes online through threaded discussions.
-The program does not currently offer any fully online courses.
+The program cannot be completed fully online.
 Courses are taught on the main campus in Ypsilanti.
 This program is offered in the Political Science Department, which is part of the College of Arts and Sciences.

-The minimum number of credit hours required to complete the degree is 39 (42 for pre-service students completing an internship).
+The minimum number of credit hours required to complete the degree is 36 (39 for pre-service students completing an internship).
 All students complete 21 credit hours of required courses and then select among electives in the department and across campus to meet the remaining requirements.
-The program requires 13 courses.
-Students who take a full-time course load (typically 3 courses per semester) can finish the program in 2 years (including the summer term).
+The program requires 12 courses.
+Students who take a full-time course load (typically 3 courses per semester) can finish the program in 2 years.
 Most of our students take on a part-time course load (1-2 courses per semester) and can finish in 3-5 years.

 The program offers students three ways to customize their educational experience.
 Students can specialize in local government management or nonprofit administration or construct a set of electives that prepares them for whatever niche of public service is attractive to them.
 The program has established working relationships with many graduate programs on campus to give students the opportunity for interdisciplinary study.